swcarpentry/DEPRECATED-boot-camps/python/README.md

 6. Create standalone Python scripts that can be run from the command line.

 We (the instructors) recognize that you all unavoidably have come with very different levels of background in Python programming.
-One-third of you are experienced in basic Python and one-quarter of you are experienced with modules such as numpy and scipy - for those in that category, this section of the workshop may not be as novel as the other sections.
+We expect that some of you might be experienced in basic Python and a few of you of you have experience with additional modules such as numpy and scipy - for those in that category, this section of the workshop may not be as novel as the other sections.
 However, we hope that the method of presentation will help to solidify your existing knowledge.
 We also encourage you to take the opportunity to ask the instructors and volunteers about more advanced techniques that you might have heard of but do not know how to use well.

 For those who have no (or almost no) background in programming in any language, you may find that these lessons proceed quickly.
 We encourage you to make